 Full List of Events and Event Types

-Our largest fair is held annually (in late Sept. or early October).
-This recruitment event typically attracts over 1,000 students, alumni, and community members.
+Our largest fair is held annually in late September.
+This recruitment event typically attracts over 1,500 students, alumni, and community members.

 Diversity Recruitment Event ($$)

-Unlike traditional career fairs, this event emphasizes the importance of networking.
+Unlike traditional career fairs, this annual October event emphasizes the importance of networking.
 Organizations interested in strengthening corporate diversity will have the opportunity to meet face-to-face with members of our diverse student community.